Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 To MegaCrit, the makes from SlayTheSpire, because the game is awesome and they are cool with mods of their game :D

-The whole modding channel from the Discord's Slay The Spire server and all people who goes there to support and banter and laughs about modding the game and other things.
+The whole modding channel from the Discord's Slay The Spire server and all people who goes there to support and banter and laugh about modding the game and other things.
 You rock, fellows.

 To game-icons.net, because without it the mod probably would not have proper temporary icons for its relics.

+To Robert C. Martin because of his book [Clean Code](https://www.oreilly.com/library/view/clean-code/9780136083238/), since without it, oh boy this mod's code would be way harder to read...

 # Art Assets